Here’s one easy way to tackle climate change that you may not know about

 Carbon emissions are also produced whenever food is grown, transported and sold.

 Whilst the carbon emissions from one person’s food waste may not seem significant, when we add it up on a global scale the emissions from food waste are huge.
 One-third of all of the world’s food goes to waste, which accounts for 6.7% of all carbon emissions.
 If food waste was a country, it would be third behind the US and China in terms of carbon emissions.

 In New Zealand, food waste audits show that the average family throws away three shopping trolleys worth of edible food every year.
-On a national scale, that’s 122,547 tonnes of food waste just from homes alone, going to landfill every year.
-This creates a whopping 325,975 tonnes of CO2 emissions.
+On a national scale, that’s 122,547 tonnes of avoidable food waste just from homes alone, going to landfill every year.
+When we consider all the emissions created in producing and disposing of this food this creates a whopping 325,975 tonnes of CO2 emissions.
 To offset that, we would have to take 118,107 cars off the road for a year or plant 130,390 trees.

 In the battle to tackle climate change, reducing food waste is one method which has been largely overlooked in favour of other things like using less petrol and electricity.
 But compared to other things you can do to minimise your carbon footprint, reducing your food waste is the low hanging fruit of the climate change problem.

 Reducing food waste is something everyone can do, every day.